syncthing/docs/intro/gui.rst

 Rate" and "Upload Rate") are from the perspective of the local device, even those shown for remote devices.
 The rates for the local device are the sum of those for the remote devices.
-For each rate, you can see the current transfer speed, followed by the total amount of data to be transferred.
+For each rate, you can see the current transfer speed, followed by the total amount of data transferred so far.
 You can click the current transfer speed to toggle the units between bytes and bits.